Irish Military Intelligence Service: Mission and organisation

-The Directorate of Military Intelligence staffs members drawn from the entire Defence Forces (Army, Naval Service and Air Corps), who then serve on a full-time basis with J2.
-Military Intelligence personnel regularly train, liaise and deploy with foreign intelligence, government and non-government agencies to share knowledge and best practice.
+IMIS members are drawn from the entire Defence Forces (Army, Naval Service and Air Corps), both permanent and reservist military personnel and civilians who then serve with IMIS.
+Military Intelligence personnel regularly train, liaise and deploy with foreign intelligence, government and non-government agencies to share knowledge and best practices.
 This ensures they keep abreast of threats and are able to collate essential intelligence to further protect the state, the Defence Forces and its interests.

-The service is under the command of a Colonel, known as the Director of Military Intelligence, who provides regular intelligence briefings to the Deputy Chief of Staff (Operations), Chief of Staff of the Defence Forces and the Secretary-General of the Department of Defence.
+The service is under the command of a Brigadier General, known as the Director of Military Intelligence, who provides regular intelligence briefings to the Chief of Staff of the Defence Forces.
 The Director provides a monthly intelligence briefing in-person to the Minister for Defence.
 The Chief of Staff briefs the cabinet on matters of state security, as well as the secretive National Security Committee (NSC).

 The organisation's number of employees and budget are classified, with a further 150-200 operatives in the Army Ranger Wing (ARW), who can conduct missions at the behest of Military Intelligence.
-Funding comes from the overall Department of Defence budget (€1.16 billion in 2012).
+Funding comes from the overall Department of Defence budget (€1.35 billion in 2025).
 The only publicly known funding is that for the budget to pay confidential informants, through the "Secret Service" budget, which is shared with the Garda Crime & Security Branch (CSB).
-In 2014, this figure was €1 million.
-Operatives from the Directorate of Military Intelligence can carry firearms on operations both at home and abroad, and those in the Directorate may not wear uniforms on operations.
+In 2024, this figure was €2 million.

+Operatives from Military Intelligence can carry firearms on operations both at home and abroad, and those in the service may not wear uniforms on operations.
 The Garda Special Detective Unit (SDU) works closely with the Intelligence Branch on domestic matters.
 Military Intelligence operates out of a number of locations in Dublin and County Kildare, and their headquarters are understood to be based at McKee Barracks, Dublin and the Department of Defence Headquarters in Newbridge, County Kildare.
-The latter is rumoured to house sophisticated modern technology for espionage, the building was completed in 2010 after a number of years of construction, at a cost of €30 million.
+The latter is rumoured to house sophisticated modern technology for espionage; the building was completed in 2010 after a number of years of construction, at a cost of €30 million.
 Intelligence and language training takes place at the Military College, Defence Forces Training Centre (DFTC), Curragh Camp.

 In Ireland, national security is primarily the responsibility of the Garda Síochána (national police service), while the Defence Forces are responsible for intelligence.

 Structure

+Intelligence School

+The Defence Forces Intelligence School is based at the Defence Forces Training Centre, Curragh Camp in County Kildare and was formalised in 2025.
+It is responsible for professionalising standards and training in the development of joint military intelligence capabilities for IMIS and the delivery of specialised capabilities for IMIS, such as HUMINT, SIGINT, GEOINT and OSINT.
+The development of the standalone school was a result of the recommendations from the Report of the Commission on Defence Forces (published in 2022).
+It establishes a professional pathway for military intelligence careers within IMIS.
+The Intelligence School is responsible for ensuring the Defence Forces remain aligned with international best practice and emerging technologies to identify and counter potential hostile threats.